 Exclusion

-An exclusion is a condition or activity in your disability insurance policy for which you will not receive disability insurance benefits should you become disabled due to that condition or activity.
+A disability insurance exclusion is a condition or activity in your policy for which you will not receive any benefits should you become disabled due to that condition or activity.
 Pre-existing conditions are a common exclusion, but not all pre-existing conditions are excluded.
 Other types of exclusions include risky hobbies or lifestyle choices, such as smoking.

 Future purchase option